Kotleth/Numerust/README.md

 - Matrix visaulisation in txt file (mostly for the debugging purpose).
 - Newton optimisation for an f(x) function.
 - Gauss-Seidel method for solving matrices with a strong diagonal.
+- Matrix inversion by LU decomposition.
-- Least squares approximation for f(x) is in progress...
+- Least squares approximation for f(x).